Skip to content

 Cassius:

-I accept the name of Heric colitis when the rest of the philosophic folk rejected the testimony of the senses because they showed multiplicity and change.
-He rejected their testimony because they showed things as if they had permanence and unity, which I interpret to mean that he is sarcastically excluding heric colitis from the first category of those who simply objected to the senses as showing change.
-Hair colitis added the objection that the senses showed things as if they had any permanence.
-Nietzsche continues on Heric colitis two did the census and injustice.
-Here again, Nietzsche, they the senses lie neither in the way the e addicts believed, nor as he heric colitis believed.
+I accept the name of Heraclitus: when the rest of the philosophic folk rejected the testimony of the senses because they showed multiplicity and change, he rejected their testimony because they showed things as if they had permanence and unity — which I interpret to mean that he is sarcastically excluding Heraclitus from the first category of those who simply objected to the senses as showing change.
+Heraclitus added the objection that the senses showed things as if they had any permanence.
+Nietzsche continues: on Heraclitus too the senses did an injustice.
+Here again, Nietzsche: they, the senses, lie neither in the way the Eleatics believed, nor as Heraclitus believed.
 They do not lie at all.
-What we make of their testimony.
-That alone introduces lies.
-For example, the lie of unity, the lie of thing, hood, of substance, of permanence.
-Reason is the cause of our falsification, of the testimony of the census.
+What we make of their testimony — that alone introduces lies.
+For example, the lie of unity, the lie of thing-hood, of substance, of permanence.
+Reason is the cause of our falsification of the testimony of the senses.

 Joshua:

-This is, I think, some of the densest material we’ve ever covered, probably going through academic questions here because as I’m comparing what we’re seeing here to what I’m reading in Temas, what we’ve seen elsewhere in Cicero, every sentence of it almost could be expanded into an argument that needs to be dealt with, and we’re going to get into next week a whole discussion on qualities and on the relationship between matter and efficient cause and on the role of divine providence.
+This is, I think, some of the densest material we’ve ever covered, probably going through Academic Questions here, because as I’m comparing what we’re seeing here to what I’m reading in the Timaeus, what we’ve seen elsewhere in Cicero, every sentence of it almost could be expanded into an argument that needs to be dealt with, and we’re going to get into next week a whole discussion on qualities and on the relationship between matter and efficient cause and on the role of divine providence.
 There’s a whole lot more to come.

 Cassius:

-You’re exactly right, Josh, the people who read through Lucretius book one, and they’ll get down well into the book and he’ll start talking about Helen of Troy and whether that really exists or not and the properties and qualities of Adams and accidents and events, and they’ll think to themselves, why in the world is lucious boring us with these details, which could be of interest to no one but a technician or a physicist?
+You’re exactly right, Josh.
+The people who read through Lucretius Book One will get down well into the book and he’ll start talking about Helen of Troy and whether that really exists or not and the properties and qualities of atoms and accidents and events, and they’ll think to themselves, why in the world is Lucretius boring us with these details which could be of interest to no one but a technician or a physicist?
 Why are you bothering us with this information?
-Well, the reason he’s bothering us with it is what we’re seeing here in academic questions.
+Well, the reason he’s bothering us with it is what we’re seeing here in Academic Questions.
 Cicero was a statesman.
 He was a man of action.
 He was absolutely interested in practical arguments, and yet these issues are exactly what Cicero was himself talking about because he understood the implications of this science of nature to the decisions we make in everyday life.
-Okay, with that, we’ll close today and come back and continue in section seven next week.
-As always, we invite you to drop by the four, just nor if you have any comments or questions on our podcast or any other aspect of Epicurus.
+Okay, with that we’ll close today and come back and continue in Section Seven next week.
+As always, we invite you to drop by the forum and let us know if you have any comments or questions on our podcast or any other aspect of Epicurus.
 Thanks for your time today.
 We’ll be back again soon.
 See you then.
 Bye.